algosup/2024-2025-project-5-bubble-intermarche-team-1/README.md

-# Poject 5/ Team 1: Bubble Intermarche
+# Project 5/ Team 1: Bubble Intermarche
 # Conseil Intermarché

 Welcome to "Conseil Intermarché" an interactive web application built to help you choose and inform the users about wine and cheese.
 Whether you're a seasoned connoisseur or just starting your journey, this app will help you find detailed information and discover delicious pairings.